Where is it? Dobcross

 Why go?
 Dating back to 1765, The Swan Inn sits in the picturesque village square in the heart of Saddleworth's Dobcross.
 The beautiful stone-built pub was in danger of closing until being taken over in 2020 by local resident Sharon Musgrove who has quickly turned it into one of the best spots for food and drink in the region.
 Whilst she's spruced the place up, it remains very much a traditional inn and, cleverly, the revamp has concentrated on getting the food and drink offer absolutely spot on.

-Upstairs there's a cosy performance space as well, so look out for comedy and music nights.
+Upstairs there's a cosy performance space as well, so look out for comedy, music nights and book readings from local authors.

 Time Out tip: Don't leave the dogs at home.